qwertie/loyc.net/les/index.md

 * Characters, e.g. `'a'` or `'\n'`.
 Characters are Unicode, but under .NET, characters are limited to 16 bits.
 Hopefully proper 21-bit Unicode characters can be supported somehow, someday.
 * Strings, e.g. `"é"` or `"ĉheap"`.
 LES does not support C# `@"verbatim"` strings; instead, it supports triple-quoted strings using either `'''three single quotes'''` or `"""three double quotes"""`.
 * Symbols, e.g. `@@foo` or ``@@`BAM!` `` (see below)
 * Token literals (optional): a token literal is an `@{ at sign, followed by a tree of tokens in braces }`.
 This optional feature is used to store domain-specific languages such as [LLLPG](http://www.codeproject.com/Articles/664785/A-New-Parser-Generator-for-Csharp) inside LES files.
 LES parsers are not required to support token literals.
+Note: in LES v3, token literals are being eliminated; instead, there will be a feature similar to token literals, but they will be stored as Loyc trees instead of using a specialized data type.

 There is no literal notation for lists or tuples (note that a tuple such as `(1; "two")` is not a "literal"; it is a Loyc tree that some programming languages may or may not interpret as a tuple.)
 More literal types will probably be added in the future (such as unlimited-size integers, 8-bit and 16-bit ints, byte array literals).